Package 'NNS'

 Description

-This function generates a divergent lower partial moment between two equal length variables for any degree or target.
+This function generates an n‑dimensional co‑upper partial moment (n >= 2) for any degree or target.

 Usage